-1.2.5.3 If «Customer Name» acquires an Annexed Load from a utility that has a CHWM, and if such Annexed Load exceeds the CHWM amount added from the other utility pursuant to section 1.2.2 of this exhibit, then BPA shall increase «Customer Name»’s CHWM by an additional amount equal to the amount of the excess, minus any annexed NLSLs, subject to sections 1.2.5.4 and 1.2.5.5 of this exhibit.
+1.2.6.3 If «Customer Name» acquires an Annexed Load from a utility that has a CHWM, and if such Annexed Load exceeds the CHWM amount established by section 1.2.2 of this exhibit, then BPA shall increase «Customer Name»’s CHWM by the difference between the Annexed Load amount and the transferred CHWM amount, minus any annexed NLSLs, subject to section 1.2.6.4 of this exhibit.

-1.2.5.4 BPA shall not increase «Customer Name»’s CHWM under this section 1.2.5 if either of the following limits have been reached:

-(1) the 40 Average Megawatts limit identified in section 4.1.6.4 of the TRM for all New Tribal Utilities as defined in the TRM, or

-(2) the 250 Average Megawatts limit identified in section 4.1.6 of the TRM for all New Publics, as defined in the TRM.
+1.2.6.4 CHWM adjustments made pursuant to this section 1.2.6 are subject to the following limitations:

+(1) a cumulative 40 aMW of additional CHWM for qualifying tribal utilities and utilities operating pursuant to a P.L.
+93-638 contract over the term of the Agreement, or

+(2) a cumulative 200 aMW of additional CHWM for all new public utility CHWM Contract holders.

+If a proposed CHWM adjustment under this section 1.2.6 would exceed the limits in either (1) or (2) above, then BPA shall reduce such adjustment to an amount that does not exceed the limit.
+If the limit has been fully exhausted, then the proposed CHWM adjustment under this section 1.2.6 will be reduced to zero and BPA shall make no change to «Customer Name»’s CHWM.

-For any Rate Period where the total amount of CHWM additions granted to all New Tribal Utilities would exceed either of the above limits, BPA shall reduce the CHWM additions of all New Tribal Utilities so that each such utility receives a pro rata share of the remaining amount under the applicable limit for that Rate Period.
-Each utility’s pro rata share shall be based on the amount that the utility’s CHWM would have been increased for that Rate Period absent the applicable limit.
+For any Rate Period where the total amount of CHWM adjustments for all tribal utilities and utilities operating pursuant to a P.L.
+93-638 contract would exceed either of the limits above, BPA shall proportionally reduce the CHWM adjustments of the tribal and P.L.
+93-638 utilities so that each receives a pro rata share of the remaining amount under the applicable limit for that Rate Period.
+BPA shall determine each utility’s pro rata share as specified in the CHWM Implementation Policy.

-1.2.5.5 Even while this section 1.2.5 is in effect, «Customer Name» shall elect whether it will serve its Above-RHWM Load with Firm Requirements Power purchased at Tier 2 Rates or with its Dedicated Resources, as provided in section 9.1 of the body of this Agreement.
+1.2.6.5 For any Rate Period where BPA changes «Customer Name»’s CHWM pursuant to this section 1.6, BPA shall revise the table in section 1.1. of this Exhibit B with the adjusted CHWM to be effective at the start of the next Rate Period.
+BPA shall provide «Customer Name» written notice of the CHWM change and revised Exhibit B.